sdelatorrep/elixir_beacon/README.md

 ```
 ./vcf_parser.sh dataset_id < file.vcf
 ```
-This script will generate an output file called file.SNPs.
+This script will generate an output file called dataset_id.SNPs.
+It will also output the number of variants extracted from the VCF.
+This value is the "size" in the next step.

 * Load the dataset information into **beacon_dataset_table**.
 ```sql
 INSERT INTO beacon_dataset(id, description, access_type, reference_genome, size)
     VALUES ('dataset_id', 'dataset_description', 'i. e.
 PUBLIC', 'i. e. grch37', 123456);
 ```
-The size is the number of rows inserted in beacon_data_table for this dataset.

 * Load the generated file into **beacon_data_table**:
 ```